 Sainsbury's Energy sells dual fuel plans (gas and electricity), electricity-only plans and gas-only plans lasting one or two years.
 New customers will make fixed payments with the group's Fix & Reward tariff, which means you pay the same amount every month.
 There's a £30 exit fee if you decide to cancel before the end of the contract.

-We spoke to 7,460 survey respondents to find out exactly what they thought of their energy supplier.
-We reviewed 18 energy companies, and Sainsbury's Energy finished in 9th place for customer score, outscoring a selection of big-name energy suppliers including Ovo, Green Energy and Utility Point.
+We spoke to 8,390 survey respondents to find out exactly what they thought of their energy supplier.
+We reviewed 18 energy companies, and Sainsbury's Energy finished in joint-tenth place along with SSE, Eon and Scottish Power.